jpark534/Gamvie/README.md

 **Why Gamvie?**
 ---
 The name blends 감 (*gam*), the Korean word for "feeling" or "sense," with vie, derived from "movie."
 It reflects exactly what the app does: *matching films to your emotional state.*

+---
+Currently in process of deploying.
+Will update with link soon!